aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

               .clk(clk),
               ...
  ```
- **WARNING** If the CL does not instantiate the sh_ddr block, it will result in implementation errros.
+ **WARNING** If the CL does not instantiate the sh_ddr block, it will result in implementation errors.

 **NOTE:** *There is no performance or frequency difference between the four DRAM controllers regardless whether they resides in the CL or the Shell logic*